 Shark Warning Systems are towers which use lights, sirens and audio broadcasts to notify beach users of shark activity within the vicinity of the area.

-The tower is remotely activated by the relevant land manager e.g. Shire rangers, if there is any shark activity within the area, using local activation guidelines.
+Towers are remotely activated by the relevant land manager e.g. Shire rangers, if there is a reported sighting within the area, using local activation guidelines.

 Once activated, a tower siren emits a warning tone, followed by a voice message informing of nearby shark activity.
 Red flashing lights on the towers simultaneously provide a visual warning to beach users.